blawson69/PurseStrings/README.md

 ## Merchant Setup
 > This version of PurseStrings contains a *significant* update to the Merchant Inventory system and the syntax for the [`--give`](#--give) and [`--buy`](#--buy) commands.
 If you have used a previous version of this script, please pay close attention to the following documentation for changes you will need to make to any characters and/or macros you may be using.

 Merchants are NPCs that have items or services to sell.
-A Merchant has two requirements: 1) It must be a **token** that contains the Merchant's inventory in the token's GM Notes, and 2) The token must represent a Character that has been [set up](#--setup) with PurseStrings.
+A Merchant has two requirements:
+1. It must be a **token** that contains the Merchant's inventory (below) in the token's GM Notes, and
+2. The token must represent a Character that has been [set up](#--setup) with PurseStrings.
 This allows for more flexibility and fewer character sheets to load.
 You can create a generic Character and use it with multiple tokens - they will all have different Inventory but use the same pool of money for transactions.

 You can now allow a Merchant's Inventory to override the [default show stock setting](#--stock) by adding "show-stock" or "hide-stock" to the first Bar 1 box on the token.
+This allows you to mix up inventory "types" such as a restaurant menu and a shopkeeper's stock.

 To create a Merchant, follow the instructions below.
 1. Add "show-stock" or "hide-stock" to the first Bar 1 box, if desired.
 2. Edit the token's GM Notes field.
  3. The first line must be either "PurseStrings Inventory" or "PurseStrings Menu" and nothing else.
 The dialog displayed through the [`--invlist`](#--invlist) command will give the name of the Merchant token along with either "Inventory" or "Menu" as you provide here.
 4. Enter each item on its own line in the following manner:
     *Item Name|price|quantity*
 If you wish to have an item that is "infinitely available" such as ale or services of any kind, leave the quantity blank:
     *Item Name|price|*
 Price must be a single denomination, i.e. "2cp" or "1200gp" and not "2cp, 1200gp".
 5. If you have multiple categories, you may add category headers by simply giving the category name its own line above the items of that category.
 6. The PurseStrings inventory data *must* be the only data in the token's GM Notes field!
 7. Click the 'Save Changes' button.